rbholanath/ASAT-Configuration-Analyzer/CLASSIFICATION_CATEGORIES.md

 Rules that identify neither functional nor maintainability defects.

 ## Tool Specific
-Rules that are not meant to check the code for problems, but rather to configure the tool itself.
+Rules that configure how the tool works, rather than which defects it checks for (or does not check for).
+Examples of such rules might be: whether to colorize the output, how to write the results to file, or how much memory the tool can use.

 ## Regular Expressions
 Rules that rely on user defined regular expressions.
 Because the user can use them to check a multitude of things, it is not possible to categorize these rules in general.